Skip to main content

 7. In the prompt, select the access directory location.

-8. Next, enter the directory name, owner, users and groups permissions for the access directory.
+8. Next, enter the directory name and owner.

 info